ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/micro-config-rhocp9.png)

-- There are many other options available but we want to go with the defaults so scroll down and click the **Create** button to complete.
+- There are many other options available, but we want to go with the defaults so scroll down and click the `Create` button to complete.

 ![](images/micro-config-rhocp10.png)

-- A number of `Kubernetes Resources` will now be created including a `Build Config` and `Build` that will pull the source and build a deployment.
-When done on the overview section you should see summary information for the `Deployment Config` including that it has 1 `Pod` (note in a realistic environment we would set this to have > 1 Pod for failover but it makes it easier for us to see logs with this 1 Pod running without having to configure an `ELK` stack) and it is running.
-Take note also of the `Route` highlighted which is the public ingress point to the micro-service and this is needed for configuring the environment variable in the `BAW` [config section](#configure-servers) above.
+- A number of Kubernetes resources will now be created including a *Build Config* and *Build* that will pull the source and build a deployment.
+When done on the overview section you should see summary information for the Deployment Config including that it has one pod (note in a realistic environment we may want to set this to have more than Pod for failover but it makes it easier for us to see logs with this one pod running without having to configure an `ELK` stack) and it is running.
+Take note also of the route highlighted which is the public ingress point to the micro-service and this is needed for configuring the environment variable in the BAW [config section](#configure-servers) above.

 ![](images/micro-config-rhocp11.png)

 - Expand the twisty and you see more information on the `Deployment Config` including links to other resources which you can click on and explore.
-For now we want to verify the `Pod` is as expected so click on the icon of the `Pod` (top right).
+For now we want to verify the pod is as expected so click on the icon of the pod (top right).

 ![](images/micro-config-rhocp12.png)

-- You are taken to the `Pod` summary and within that there is a `Logs` tab.
+- You are taken to the pod summary and within that there is a `Logs` tab.

 ![](images/micro-config-rhocp13.png)